robocorp/robocorp/action_server/docs/guides/07-secrets.md

 ### Passing Secrets (Production mode)

-In production secrets should be passed in the `X-Action-Server` header.
+In production secrets should be passed in the `X-Action-Context` header.

 The expected format of that header is a base64(JSON.stringify(content)) where the content is a json object such as: